giuse-boccia/ingsw2022-AM17/deliveries/Communication protocol.md

 ### Fields
 - The *action* field indicates the required action if the message is sent from the server, or the intended action if the message is sent from the client.
 If this field is not present, then the message is either an error message (error ≠ 0) or a brodcast message (error=0).
 - The *username* and *num players* fields are arguments for the SET_USERNAME and CREATE_GAME message.
+- The *expert* field indicates whether the game in in expert or non expert mode.
+It is required for the CREATE_GAME message.
 - The *error* field is a number.
 It indicates the error code an error occurred, or zero otherwise.
 This field is always present (it is omitted in this document in non-error messages for simplicity).
 - The *displayText* field is not necessary for the functioning of the application, but can be printed in case of errors and makes the messages more human-readable
+- The *gameLobby* field contains all the players who already logged in and it is sent in a broadcast message to the ones who are waiting for the game to start, either if a new game is starting or if a game is being loaded from file
+- The *languageTag* is a string indicating the *Locale* of the client sending the message.
+Using this field the server will be able to send every user all the messages in their correct language

 ## After new client connection
-When a new client connects to the server, the former sends a message containing his nickname.
+When a new client connects to the server, the former sends a message containing their nickname.
 If the username is empty or already taken the server responds with an error and the connection is closed.
 If the username is correct, then:

 - if a game is already in progress, the server responds with an error and the connection is closed
 - if a game is present but not started the server adds him to the lobby and sends a broadcast message to everyone with the new players list